• Skip to primary navigation

 There’s a common misconception that all bestsellers are good—when in fact, a bestseller is literally just a book that is selling well.
 Usually, this indicates that people like it, but if you read the reviews of some of the most popular books out there, you’ll certainly find mixed opinions.

-Any book can become a bestseller because every book is going to be someone’s favorite book.
+Any book can become a bestseller because every book is going to be someone’s favourite book.
 There are people out there who genuinely like some of the most hated books ever written.
 Becoming a bestselling author is just about finding YOUR people and connecting with them.

 So with that in mind, let’s get into the five things every bestselling novel must have.

-3:44 – A Message
+A Message

 This might seem obvious to some, but your book should have some kind of message behind it.
 It doesn’t have to be super powerful or moving, or life changing.
 It can just explore a type of relationship between characters, or family dynamics, or showcase the power of friendship in conflict-driven settings.